-- You do not meet the academic conditions of your offer
+- You do not meet the academic conditions of your offer;

 - You do not meet other non-academic conditions required for entry to your specific programme(s).
 For some programmes applicants are required to undertake Disclosure and Barring Service (DBS) and/or Occupational Health checks.
-All such additional non-academic requirements are set out on the individual programme webpages
+All such additional non-academic requirements are set out on the individual programme webpages;

 - Due to relevant spent and/or unspent criminal convictions, you are assessed as not being suitable at the present time to be admitted as a member of the University community, or are subject to restrictions which would prevent you from participating in or completing your chosen programme of study, or would restrict you from engaging in University life.
 You are therefore required to disclose such spent and/or unspent relevant convictions to us on accepting our offer, so that these can be considered.
-Please see the Criminal Convictions Policy further details;
+Please see the Criminal Convictions Procedure further details;

 - After applying to us, if you fail to comply with the University’s Charter, Statutes, Ordinances, Policies and Regulations and/or you behave in a way that, in the reasonable view of the University, might bring the University into disrepute, or is incompatible with the behaviours expected of our University community, particularly those referred to in our Dignity at Work and Study Policy.
-By way of example, this might include behaviour: while visiting the University, or attending a University event, in correspondence with us, towards current or prospective students and/or on social media
+By way of example, this might include behaviour: while visiting the University, or attending a University event, in correspondence with us, towards current or prospective students and/or on social media;

-- You fail to provide information requested of you, or provide incorrect or fraudulent information
+- You fail to provide information requested of you, or provide incorrect or fraudulent information;

-- Where all available places on a programme have been filled (if a deposit has been received, this amount will be refunded in full)
+- Where all available places on a programme have been filled (if a deposit has been received, this amount will be refunded in full);

-- You are refused ATAS clearance
+- You are refused ATAS clearance;

-- You are not eligible to obtain a visa to study in the UK or such visa is cancelled or withdrawn
+- You are not eligible to obtain a visa to study in the UK or such visa is cancelled or withdrawn;

 - You fail to register by the latest registration date (typically within 2 weeks of the start of an undergraduate or postgraduate taught programme, or within 1 month of a postgraduate research programme).